EarthPeople/ep-admin-messages/readme.txt

 = Messages are only shown to the users that you choose =

-Each message can be limited to be shown only to users with a specific [capability](http://codex.wordpress.org/Glossary#Capabilities).
+Each message can be limited to be shown only to users with a specific [capability](http://codex.wordpress.org/Glossary#Capabilities) or [role](http://codex.wordpress.org/Roles_and_Capabilities#Roles).

 You can for example show one message to your editors, i.e. users with the capability "edit_posts", and another message to your admins, i.e. users with the capability "manage_options".